 MISSIONCAMPO is a new creative colony that supports international artists and cross-cultural collaboration by providing residencies for committed visual, literary, musical, digital and culinary talents from around the globe in a unique rural setting in Uruguay.

-CAMPO offers uninterrupted time and space for personal work and a soulful experience, and serves as an incubator for creative thought, cultural exchange and community engagement.
+CAMPO offers uninterrupted time and space for personal work and reflection, and serves as an incubator for creative thought, cultural exchange and community engagement.

 PUEBLO GARZON, URUGUAYNestled between South American giants Argentina and Brazil, Uruguay is a quirky little country whose personality is both progressive and traditional.
 It is culturally sophisticated and economically stable.
 It has more cows than people, more sheep than tourists and enough space to get lost easily.

-CAMPO is located on 12 hectares (30 acres) on the banks of a river in Pueblo Garzon, an up-and-coming spot one hour from the glitzy resort town of Punta del Este and 30 minutes from the chic fishing village Jose Ignacio.
+CAMPO is located in Pueblo Garzon, an up-and-coming town deep in gaucho country one hour from the glitzy resort town of Punta del Este and 30 minutes from the chic fishing village Jose Ignacio.

 Until the 1950s, the town bustled around a wheat mill and had a railway running directly to Montevideo.
 Now it is a quiet pueblo of 200 residents, slowly growing with international denizens and fast becoming a hub of food, culture and wine.
 It is the home of celebrated chef Francis Mallmann’s restaurant and hotel, as well as Bodega Garzon, Alejandro Bulgheroni’s new state-of-the-art winery and olive oil plantation.
 And now, the home of CAMPO.